KalAbaddon/listd.k13.app/user/pages/09.MiG-19P/RAZBAM.Air2AirCannon/checklistnd.md

 ---
-title: CANNON FOR AIR COMBAT
+title: Cannon for Air Combat

 taxonomy:
     tag:
         - weapons
         - a2a
-        - cannon
     craft:
         - mig-19p
         - farmer-b